c3lang/c3docs-old/docs/libraries.md

 we also see that the linker would have a special argument on that platform.

 Both targets expect `my_lib_static` to be available for linking.
-If this library provides this or dynamic library it will be in the target sub directories, so it likely has the path `windows-x64/my_lib_static.lib` and `macos-z64/libmy_lib_static.a`.
+If this library provides this or dynamic library it will be in the target sub-directories, so it likely has the path `windows-x64/my_lib_static.lib` and `macos-z64/libmy_lib_static.a`.

 ### Source code